What you need to know about the Disability Support Pension

 Eligibility

-Not everyone with a disability is eligible, you also need to meet medical and non-medical criteria.
+Not everyone with disability is eligible for the DSP, as you need to meet medical and non-medical criteria.

-You will be eligible under the medical criteria for the following:
+You will be eligible under the medical criteria for the following reasons:

 The non-medical criteria are that you:

-• Are an Australian resident of at least ten years or have resided here for a total of ten years with at least five of those years being continuous residency, or you become unable to work while living in Australia
+• are an Australian resident of at least 10 years or have lived here for a total of 10 years with at least five of those years being continuous residency, unless you become unable to work while living in Australia;

 The income test

-To receive the DSP you have to be earning less than a certain amount of money each fortnight, called the income test.
+To receive the DSP you have to be earning less than a certain amount of money each fortnight, which is known as the ‘income test.’

-You also need to work less than 30 hours a week.
+You also need to work fewer than 30 hours a week.

-If you are single you can earn $190 a fortnight without your DSP being affected but when you earn more your DSP will reduce by 50 cents for each extra dollar.
+If you are single, you can earn $204 a fortnight without your DSP being affected but when you earn more your DSP will reduce by 50 cents for each extra dollar.

-A couple can earn $336, over that amount the pension reduces by the same rate – 50 cents for every dollar.
+A couple can earn $360 and over that amount the pension reduces by the same rate 50 cents for every dollar.

 These are listed on the Services Australia website under the income test for pensions.